International TravelRail Travel

 ice international train - bicycle carriage - at frankfurt (main) hbf

-Bicycle carriage of the ICE International at Frankfurt (Main) Hbf
+Bicycle carriage of the ICE at Frankfurt (Main) Hbf

 Each carriage has capacity for 8 bikes (places will be numbered) and also has 2nd class seating.
 You will need to make a paid reservation in advance for your bike.